DevExpress/testcafe/docs/articles/faq/README.md

   [t.switchToIframe](../documentation/test-api/working-with-iframes.md) method
   to switch to the appropriate `<iframe>`).

-Also, try running the test at full screen.
+Also, try running the test in full screen.
 Use the [t.maximizeWindow](../documentation/test-api/actions/resize-window.md#maximizing-the-window)
 and [t.resizeWindow](../documentation/test-api/actions/resize-window.md#setting-the-window-size) actions
 to control the browser window size.
 If the test passes, it means your webpage hides